BRATISLAVA

 You can either hang out and wait for a sunset or head back for dinner time.
 Slowly walk back to the Razusovo embankment and walk along the river towards Eurovea shopping mall.
 Because the area outside of the shopping mall has some great outdoor restaurants and green spaces where you should anchor yourself for the evening.
 It is about half an hour walk from the observation deck or few stops by tram.

 I absolutely love this area, it is modern and very vibrant.
 Especially during summer, it is a great chill out destination.
 Especially it is located just by the river, so many people tend to take away drinks and food to sit on a grass.
 You have plenty of choices to choose from where you would like to sit in.
 From international chains to local ones.
-Definitely check Primi River Lounge, Sajado Eurovea or Kolkovna
+Definitely check Primi River Lounge, Sajado Eurovea or Kolkovna.

 Before your meal, you have the opportunity to check some shops as well as Eurovea is one of the large malls in Bratislava, apart from Aupark.
 Just outside of the mall, you will find the Slovak national theatre as well.